Family: Lilaceae

 - Place in a sunny south-facing window, although it is not fussy.

-- Water moderately and keep the soil well drained.
+- Water infrequently and keep the soil well drained.

 - Cut a leaf off at a time for use.
 A cut leaf can be stored in the refrigerator for several weeks.